Sonic-Amiga/CenMiniCom/README.md

 # Assembly notes

 Current layout is done for 2 layers only.
-Since the board is very dense, some power nets have to be completed using wire jumpers.
-Pads on the bottom side of the board are provided for that.
-Connect all of them together in horisontal lines.
-A picture will be provided later, after i build the board myself.
+Since the board is very dense, there can be problems with power distribution due to small tracks (1.5 mm wide).
+For this case pads on the bottom side of the board are provided; it's possible to "strenghten" power traces by running extra wires in horisontal direction.
+Note this is a very experimental build.

 # Contacts